Kong/docs.konghq.com/app/_hub/kong-inc/oauth2-introspection/index.md

   the Consumer already has an access token that will be validated against a third-party OAuth 2.0 server.

+  **Note**: The [OpenID Connect Plugin][oidcplugin] supports OAuth 2.0 Token Introspection as well and offers functionality beyond this plugin such as restricting access by scope.

+  [oidcplugin]: /hub/kong-inc/openid-connect/

 enterprise: true
 type: plugin
 categories: